normful/nbase/project-final/project-final-report.md

 # Entity-Relationship Diagram

-The only change in our ER diagram (shown in figure \ref{ERdiagram}) since the second project submission was relaxing a full participation constraint on NBAGame and the Referees relationship so that we could demonstrate both a situation where a cascading delete works and one where it doesn't (for the purposes of meeting project demo requirements).
+The only change in our ER diagram since the second project submission was relaxing a full participation constraint on NBAGame and the Referees relationship so that we could demonstrate both a situation where a cascading delete works and one where it doesn't (for the purposes of meeting project demo requirements).

 ![Entity-relationship diagram](ERdiagram.png)